Mon – Fri: 7:30 AM – 6 PM

 All animals should have an annual examination.
 Because animals age differently than people, their annual physical is comparable to you having a physical exam every five or six years.

-We often recommend running routine laboratory screening as well to identify abnormalities before they appear clinically.
+Our animal hospital often recommend running routine laboratory screening as well to identify abnormalities before they appear clinically.
 It is especially important if your animal has ongoing health issues or is older because it gives us a chance to find and treat minor health problems before they become more serious.

 Annual exams should be thorough: listening to the heart and lungs, checking eyes, ears, and teeth, palpating the body to make sure all the internal organs feel normal, and there are no worrisome lumps or bumps.
 Watching your pet’s weight is also very important.
 Did you know that a dog that is 20% overweight will have 50% more health problems and, on average, live two years less than a dog at a healthy weight?
 Discussing weight and diet is also an essential part of the annual examination.